How to Roll a Tea Joint

 Can you add some refreshing mint to your cannabis mix?
-Or what about a nice, relaxing chamomille?
+Or what about a nice, smoking chamomille?
 How does tea make you feel when smoking it?
+Can you smoke weed with tea?
 Is it safe?
+If you're a huge fan of drinking cannabis tea, you should take a look at this new way to get tea benefits.

-Smoking only tea leaves won’t get you high because this plant doesn’t contain THC, the psychoactive compound THC.
-To solve this, you can eventually add the following herbal mixtures onto your cannabis joint to get their delightful flavor, aroma, and benefits.
+Smoking tea bags by itself won’t get you high because these tea plants don’t contain THC, the psychoactive compound THC.
+To solve this, you can eventually add the following herbal mixtures to your cannabis joint to get their delightful flavor, aroma, and benefits.

 Science supports the health benefits of drinking tea, but there’s no research on the health benefits of smoking tea.
 However, its beneficial compounds, caffeine, and L-theanine could be absorbed more quickly into the bloodstream through the lungs.